Bilka2/Portals/README.md

 0.3.3

-- Added setting to not number to the portals of the first player - useful in singleplayer
+- Added setting to not number the portals of the first player - useful in singleplayer

 0.3.2